edoper/CNV-GWAS-Pipeline/README.md

 For a detailed description of microarray-based GWAS quality control (QC) procedures please refer to [Anderson *et al*, 2010](https://www.nature.com/articles/nprot.2010.116) and [Clarke *et al*, 2011](https://www.nature.com/articles/nprot.2010.182).
 The format of genotyping data varies among SNP platforms.
 For simplicity, we asume data comes in standard PED and MAP PLINK file formats.
 Our example dataset is an hypotetical GWAS called my *mygwas* and composed of 1397 individuals (714 Cases and 683 Controls).

 ### Genotype-level QCs
 We will transform the original data into PLINK BED files **(do not confuse this with UCSC BED format)** to facilitate the analyses of large datasets.
 It is assumed that discordant sex information between the reported and genotyped sex in individuals is a sign of poor genotyping.
-The following command will check if there are discrepancies in sex and remove those individuals.
+The following command will transform ped and map files into binary PLINK format and check if there are discrepancies in sex and remove those individuals.
 ```
 plink --file mygwas --make-bed --out mygwas
 plink --bfile mygwas --check-sex --out mygwas
 grep PROBLEM mygwas.sexcheck | awk '{print $1,$2}' > toremove.sexcheck.list
 ```
 PLINK can filter data using multiple parameters.
 We will filter the data to remove samples with genotype call rate below 0.96 (`--mind 0.04`), SNVs with genotyping rate below 0.98 (`--geno 0.02`), minor allele frequency below 0.05 (`--maf 0.05`) and variants with a significant deviation from Hardy–Weinberg equilibrium (P < 0.001, `--hwe 0.001`).
-We will also remove the individuals that didn't pass the earlier test.
-See below the command:
+We will also remove the individuals that didn't pass the earlier test, by executing the following command:
 ```
 plink --bfile mygwas --remove toremove.sexcheck.list --mind 0.04 --geno 0.02 --maf 0.05 --hwe 0.001 --make-bed --out mygwas.genoQC
 ```
 ### Cohort-level QC
 Cryptic relatedness and ancestry should be addressed to avoid spurious relationships in the analysis.
 KING software will be used on the PLINK filtered output to identify relatedness in samples up to the second degree.
-Below commands will identify relted individuals in *mygwas* data.
+Below commands will identify related individuals in *mygwas* data.
 ```
 ## UN = UNrelated
 king -b mygwas.genoQC.bed --related –degree 2 --prefix mygwas.king
 grep -v UN mygwas.king.kin0 | awk '{print $1,$2,$3}' > mygwas.related.list
 ```
-If related individuals are found, check their genotype call rates (`--missing`) and remove the individual with less calling rates.
+If related individuals are found, check their genotype call rates (`--missing` flag on PLINK) and remove the individual with less calling rates.

 To assess ancestry, we merge the dataset with another known dataset with clearly-defined populations(`--merge` for non-binary format PLINK files, `--bmerge` for binary format PLINK files), and use PLINK to generate a Principal components analysis (PCA) of the different populations.
 [1000 genomes](https://www.internationalgenome.org/) is usually used to check for population stratification data.
 ```